VersBersh/django-data-validation/README.rst

 :sh:`./manage.py migrate datavaliation`

-When running the django-admin server the static files for the datavalidation admin will be loaded automatically.
-If you're running on a production server you need to remember to run
+When running the django-admin server the static files for the datavalidation admin will be served automatically (assuming :py:`"django.contrib.staticfiles"` is in :py:`INSTALLED_APPS`).
+If you're serving static files yourself you should run

 :sh:`./manage.py collectstatic`

+to copy the static files to :py:`STATIC_ROOT`

 Usage
 -----

-On any django model that has data that you would like to validate, add a method decorated with :py:`@data_validator` that returns :py:`PASS, FAIL` or :py:`NA`.
+On any django model that has data that you would like to validate, add a method decorated with :py:`@data_validator` that returns :py:`PASS`, :py:`FAIL` or :py:`NA`.
 For instance if you have a model with a start and end time, you can add a data_validator to check that the start time is always before the end time

 .. code-block:: python